IBM-Cloud/techxchange-labs/docs/karthik-1798/30-portal-time.md

 ![Hamburger Menu](./assets/images/hamburger-menu.png)

-3. Scroll down to **Infrastructure**
+2. Scroll down to **Infrastructure**

 ![Infrastructure](./assets/images/infrastructure-console.png)

-4. Click the Pin next to Infrastructure to pin the menu option to the top.
+3. Click the Pin next to Infrastructure to pin the menu option to the top.
-5. Choose **Virtual Server Instances** within the **Compute** sub-menu on the **Infrastructure** menu.
-This will take you to the VSI lising.
+4. Choose **Virtual Server Instances** within the **Compute** sub-menu on the **Infrastructure** menu.
+This will take you to the VSI listing.
-6. If you are not in the **Washinton DC** region, please change it via the drop dowm at the top of the list.
+5. If you are not in the **Washinton DC** region, please change it via the drop dowm at the top of the list.

 ![Virtual Server Page](./assets/images/virtual-server-page.png)

-7. Click on your VSI Name.
+6. Click on your VSI Name.

 ## Create snapshot of Boot Volume

-1. Scroll down to the section that says **Storage**
+7. Scroll down to the section that says **Storage**
-2. Click on the Boot Volume Name
+8. Click on the Boot Volume Name

 ![Boot Volume of VSI](./assets/images/vsi-boot-volume.png)

-4. Click **Snapshots and backups** tab across top of screen
+9. Click **Snapshots and backups** tab across top of screen
-5. Click blue **Create +** button on right.
+10. Click blue **Create +** button on right.

 ![Snapshot Page](./assets/images/create-snapshot-page.png)

-7. Choose the following options on this create snapshot page
+11. Choose the following options on this create snapshot page

 >Location: pre-selected<br>
 >Snapshot Type: Single volume<br>